-The best place to start when choosing between these two approaches to transaction processing, is to get a better understanding of their differences.
+The best place to start when choosing between these two approaches to transaction processing is to get a better understanding of their differences.
 Helpfully, these two options are exactly what they sound like.

-For starters, chip and pin utilizes both the EMV chip card and a pin number.
-Chip and pin is beneficial in that it is harder for fraudsters to take advantage of you due to the fact that you are required to know a pin in order to make a payment.
+For starters, chip-and-PIN utilizes both the EMV chip card and a PIN number.
+Chip-and-PIN is beneficial in that it is harder for fraudsters to take advantage of you due to the fact that you are required to know a PIN in order to make a payment.

 Chip-and-PIN is the most secure type of credit card technology.
 Instead of a signature being used for identity verification, it requires you to enter a four-digit Personal Identification Number (PIN) that must correspond to information contained in a computer chip embedded within the card.
 The inclusion of the computer chip in chip-and-pin cards makes them exponentially harder for fraudsters to replicate, and even if they do manage to get ahold of your card, they won’t be able to rack up charges with it because they’d need to know your PIN to do so.

-If someone uses a stolen chip and pin card at your establishmentt and you run it as a chip and signature on your EMV terminal, you are held liable because you did not utilize the correct technology although you had it on hand.
+If someone uses a stolen chip-and-PIN card at your establishment and you run it as a chip-and-signature on your EMV terminal, you are held liable because you did not utilize the correct technology although you had it on hand.

 The bad news is, you can be liable if somebody uses a stolen chip-and-pin card at your terminal and you have to fallback to processing it as chip-and-signature.
 The reasoning is the same as it is for any other EMV-related change: if you had the right technology, theoretically the fraud wouldn’t have happened.

-When you consider the liability risk that faces you with pin and signature transactions like the one explained above, there is a distinct advantage that comes with chip and pin processing.
+When you consider the liability risk that faces you with pin-and-signature transactions like the one explained above, there is a distinct advantage that comes with chip-and-PIN processing.